Back

 A little about in-app advertisements pros

 There are several advantages of app advertisements over browser ads.
-We highlighted three major ones: a high click-through rate, better targeting, and ad blockers bypass.
+We highlighted three major ones: a high click-through rate, better targeting, and ad blocker bypass.
 Let’s look at each in more detail.

 High click-through rate

-According to various ads networks and marketing agencies, the click-through rate — a number of ad clicks to a number of views ratio — is higher for mobile ads, and particularly for app advertisements.
+According to various ad networks and marketing agencies, the click-through rate — the number of ad clicks to the number of views ratio — is higher for mobile ads, particularly for app advertisements.
 Such an advantage is the result of the other in-app advertisement features: accurate targeting and independence from ad blockers.

 Better targeting